gravitational/gravity/docs/6.x/pack.md

   └── resources.yaml
 ```

-... then all these files will be made available to the cluster hooks mounted inside
+... then all these files will be made available to the Cluster hooks mounted inside
 a hook job container as:

 ```text